CourseDesign/koa-middleware-adapter/README.md

     - `1` means the imported parameter is a child of the parameter to pass.
   - `as` specifies a name when passing a parameter.
   - `index` is index of the parameter to pass.
-- Where defines where to find the parameter.
-  - `name` is the name of the location from which to retrieve the parameter.
-  - `koaRequest` means to find the location of a parameter in `ctx.request`.
-  - `nodeRequest` means to find the location of a parameter in `ctx.req`.
-  - `context` means to find the location of a parameter in `ctx`.

 - The default value is params, query, header, body, cookies defined.